jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 ### Clone the meta-rpi repository

 Create a separate sub-directory for the `meta-rpi` repository before cloning.
-This is where you will be doing customizations.
+This is where you will be doing your customization.

     scott@octo:~$ mkdir ~/rpi
     scott@octo:~$ cd ~/rpi